 What do I have to do to make the files work properly?

 For making 3D files, you have to make it clear to your Cricut machine what is a score line and what is a cut line.
-That can be a little tricky.
+That is the most important part.

 I wrote a blog post about selecting score lines and attaching them to the proper pattern pieces.
 That post has more details on making score lines.